vtsai881/vtsai881.github.io/content/post/stimulating-developments-parkinsons/index.md

 ---
 title: Stimulating Developments in Parkinson’s Treatment
 date: '2019-12-05'
-summary: 'A stimulating exploration of an electrifying new treatment for Parkinson's Disease: Deep Brain Stimulation.'
+summary: A stimulating exploration of an electrifying new treatment for Parkinson's Disease, Deep Brain Stimulation.
 ---

 {{% callout note %}}